Candy Land Cake

 - Green mist food color spray, optional

-- Assorted decorations: Starburst candies, red Fruit Roll-Up, red coarse sugar, Dots, regular and miniature peanut butter cups, chocolate jimmies, large and small gumdrops, Dum Dum Pops, miniature candy canes, clear and blue rock candy, cake and waffle ice cream cones, multicolored sprinkles, green colored sugar, miniature marshmallows, round peppermints and conversation hearts
+- Assorted decorations: Starburst candies, green coarse sugar, Dots, miniature peanut butter cups, chocolate bar, chocolate kisses, chocolate jimmies, pearlized diamond sprinkles, large and small gumdrops, Dum Dum Pops, miniature candy canes, blue rock candy, cake and waffle ice cream cones, multicolored sprinkles, green colored sugar, miniature marshmallows, round peppermints, conversation hearts, and chocolate covered sunflower seeds

 - Line two 13x9-in. baking pans with waxed paper and grease the paper.
 Prepare cake batter; pour into prepared pans.
 Bake according to package directions.
 Cool for 15 minutes before removing from pans to wire racks to cool completely; remove waxed paper.